 As one of the UK’s leading media law trainers and consultants, I work with national and regional media, government, NGOs, PR agencies and charities.
 I am a journalist of 29 years’ experience, and since 2000 I have created and managed successful courses in media law, journalism and production journalism for print, broadcast and the web.

 All of my in-house courses are tailored to the client’s particular business and their precise needs.
 I work with clients beforehand to draw up a detailed itinerary for their approval, so they can be sure the training will deliver exactly what they need.

 The client comments on this site, and the repeat bookings they make are testament to the effectiveness of this attention to detail.

 I co-wrote the 18th, 19th and 20th editions of McNae’s Essential Law for Journalists, the standard text on media law, used daily for authoritative legal guidance in newsrooms and educational institutions across the UK.

-He was a member of the Ministry of Justice advisory panel that examined reform of libel laws in 2010 and he also advised the MoJ on allowing greater media access to the family courts in the same year.
+As a member of the Ministry of Justice advisory panel, I helped examine reform of libel laws in 2010 and also advised the MoJ on allowing greater media access to the family courts in the same year.